HAPCOA Attends White House Forum: Advancing 21st Century Policing

 This document has become a foundational document serving as an anchor for an ongoing national discussion on policing reform.

-Major law enforcement and civic organizations including the International Association of Chiefs of Police (IACP), National Organization of Black Law Enforcement Executives (NOBLE), Major Cities Chiefs Association (MCCA), Police Executive Research Forum (PERF), National Sheriff’s Association (NSA), Major County Sheriff’s Association (MCSA), National Law Enforcement Officers Memorial Fund (NEOMF), US Conference of Mayors, Police Foundation, and Hispanic American Police Command Officers Association (HAPCOA) have taken leadership roles in brining the task force report’s key findings to the attention of their 800,000 members and featuring the report at training sessions and annual conferences.
+Major law enforcement and civic organizations including the International Association of Chiefs of Police (IACP), National Organization of Black Law Enforcement Executives (NOBLE), Major Cities Chiefs Association (MCCA), Police Executive Research Forum (PERF), National Sheriff’s Association (NSA), Major County Sheriff’s Association (MCSA), National Law Enforcement Officers Memorial Fund (NEOMF), US Symposium of Mayors, Police Foundation, and Hispanic American Police Command Officers Association (HAPCOA) have taken leadership roles in brining the task force report’s key findings to the attention of their 800,000 members and featuring the report at training sessions and annual symposiums.
 During this forum IACP Director for Strategic Partnerships, John Firman, publicly recognized HAPCOA for creating its 2015 national training symposium focused on the recommendations of the task force’s final report.

 The Honorable Loretta E. Lynch, Attorney General of the United States, delivered the keynote remarks at this forum.
 Several panel discussions were presented to discuss advancing the 21st Century Policing Project and also Task Force Projects In-Depth: A View from Organizations Supporting the Field.